mui/material-ui/pages/blog/2019-developer-survey-results.md

 Dashboards are at the top of the heap, and we've long known that many of you are building internal systems that can't feature in [the showcase](/discover-more/showcase/).
-Let us know by opening a PR if you're bucking that tend, and have something sparkly to share!
+Let us know by opening a PR if you're bucking that trend, and have something sparkly to share!
 And if you're in the 40% building UI components, we'd be happy to give you a shout out in the [related projects](/discover-more/related-projects/) section.